-If bTB is detected in any free-ranging wildlife species in the state of Montana, FWP Wildlife Health Program staff will initiate a phone tree (Appendix A) to ensure that agency staff and stakeholders are notified of the species, location, test results, and other pertinent information.
+If bTB is detected in any free-ranging wildlife species in the state of Montana, FWP WHP staff will initiate a phone tree (Appendix A) to ensure that agency staff and stakeholders are notified of the species, location, test results, and other pertinent information.
+Because bTB is a reportable disease (MCA 81-2-107, ARM 32.3.104), the MDOL State Veterinarian (currently Dr. Martin Zaluski) and USDA Veterinary Services district office point of contact (currently Dr. Scott Beutelschies) will be among the first notified.
 If the disease is detected in Montana within 50 miles of the border of a neighboring state or province, wildlife and livestock authorities from the neighboring state, province, or Tribal nation will also be notified.
-A response/management team made up of staff from FWP, DOL, Department of Public Health and Human Services (DPHHS), USDA APHIS and WS, and Tribal nations where applicable, will begin working on a proposed wildlife surveillance strategy following the USDA APHIS Guidelines for Surveillance of Bovine Tuberculosis where appropriate, but adapting the surveillance strategy to fit the distinct characteristics of the wildlife populations in the area of detection.
+A response/management team made up of staff from FWP, MDOL, Department of Public Health and Human Services (DPHHS), USDA APHIS and WS, and Tribal nations where applicable, will begin working on a proposed wildlife surveillance strategy following the USDA APHIS Guidelines for Surveillance of Bovine Tuberculosis in Wildlife where appropriate, but adapting the surveillance strategy to fit the distinct characteristics of the wildlife populations in the area of detection.
 Depending upon the proximity of the wildlife detection to livestock, USDA APHIS and MDOL may also incorporate livestock surveillance into the overall bTB surveillance effort in the area.
 The FWP regional supervisor in the area of detection will act as the leader of response team.
-The area wildlife manager, area biologist and WHP staff will be critical to the development of the surveillance strategy.
+The area wildlife manager, area biologist and FWP WHP staff will be critical to the development of the surveillance strategy.
 The goal of surveillance will initially be to determine whether the disease is endemic in wildlife.
 If the disease is endemic, surveillance will be initiated to determine the geographic distribution of the disease and estimate prevalence at a population level deemed appropriate by the regional wildlife manager and biologist with insight into population dynamics in the area.
+This information will be necessary to allow FWP to make informed management decisions.
 When possible, sample collection will occur during existing hunting seasons.
 In high risk circumstances such as very close proximity to cattle herds, response to detection of bTB in free-ranging wildlife may result in lethal removal of some wildlife species within a specified response area outside of a general hunting season.
 Such decisions will be made on a case by case basis.
 Once the surveillance area, species to be sampled, timing, and means by which animals will be collected have been established, FWP WHP staff will contact the National Veterinary Services Laboratory (NVSL) to discuss sample collection, storage and submission.
 Public information and outreach to explain the purpose and intent of the effort will be a critical to maintain transparency and public support.